Another day and another set of repairs on “ea.com unable to connect,” which is shrouding EA and Origin players.

 You need a sound internet connection with less ping as you will be playing a hardcore game on your system.
 Without a perfectly fine working internet connection, you will face issues with the connection.

 You can try checking the internet speed and ping on Ookla.
-Connect your PC with an Ethernet cable for a speedier and reliable connection.
-Talk to your ISP for better connection and finally, use an amplifier to amplify the Wi-Fi signals over a wider area.
+Connect your PC with an Ethernet cable for a speedier and more reliable connection.
+Talk to your ISP for a better connection, and finally, use an amplifier to amplify the Wi-Fi signals over a wider area.

 - Incorrect network configurations